 Have you ever thought about changing up the environment you live in?
 Or want to make your house into a place which you love to show off?
 Completely revamping your home with the help of some funky, fresh home décor inspiration will help you enter 2021 in the coolest house yet.

 Start With A Plan

 Create a mind map by brainstorming a whole range of ideas and themes that you would like your house decoration to look like.
 For this step, focus solely on the interior of your house, as this will take the most time and effort.
+You might want to consider a Hamptons theme.
+This style is elegant and never gets out of style.
+If you want to add Hamptons style furniture to your house check out La Maison for more designs.
 You can also attend a variety of open houses, allowing you to fully experience the aura of the house, so that you can make a better and well- informed decision based on your preferences.
 Some other inspiration to draw upon would be to reflect on any countries you may have visited before and dig up some old pictures to see if that is something you would like to base your home décor around.
 Particularly in this time and age of Covid, bringing the other side of the world right into your home may reignite a sense of excitement and joy.

 Organise The Items In Your Home

 After deciding on your idea, or your top three ideas, you can begin clearing out the items which you do not need, and those that you feel will no longer fit with the look you are going for.
 This will also make it easier for you later on to clear out the space before beginning with your renovation.
 Renovating can be expensive, and so to kill two birds with one stone, perhaps holding a garage sale for all the items you no longer need can assist in the financial burden of changing up your house for the better.
 After getting rid of some of the items, shopping for new items which match your aesthetic may be just what you need.
 Although this may be fun and extremely therapeutic, be careful not to go overboard, keeping in mind the available amount of space in your home, as well as your budget.